-That's the problem around here.
-You cannot criticize the guy without being a "hater".
-I will freely admit that I criticize Kobe however.
+KB24 is the biggest Kobe fan in the world as far as I know and he is openly critical of Kobe constantly, but he also gives him the respect that he's earned.
+KB24 is also around when Kobe has a great game and says something about it.
+He's here whether Kobe is playing well or whether Kobe has an off game.
+If you're going to be critical of Kobe, that's fine.
+Many posters here are critical when he's struggling.JGC wrote: I will freely admit that I criticize Kobe however.
 And I will freely admit that I am more critical of Kobe than I am of any other Laker or NBA player.
 But that's precisely because he's my favorite player and my expectations for him are higher than they are for anyone else.
 I am more likely to shrug off a bad game from Steve Blake, than I am from Kobe Bryant.

 JGC wrote:When the Lakers lose, and Kobe has a bad game, I will generally be one of the first to imply that the loss was primarily (not entirely) on Kobe's shoulders.
 Meanwhile, most of this board is looking to blame any Laker not named Kobe.
 To me, that doesn't make any sense.
 If you're the best player on the team, and you're the leader of the team, and you're the captain, and you're the highest paid player on the team and in the league, then why shouldn't you be held accountable more than any other player on your team when the team loses?
 That's just how I am.
 Believe me, when Kobe is gone and D12 is leading the team and if he plays poorly and we lose, I will be doing the same thing with him.
 I'm sure everyone will gasp and call me a D12-hater too.

 JGC wrote:Go look at some of the threads about clutch play.
 Everyone and their mother in here has a million and one excuses as to why Kobe wasn't clutch last season.
 Too many minutes.
 He's tired.
 Bad finger.
 Blah blah blah.
 Has everyone forgotten the very definition of clutch?
 Rising above ALL obstacles to get the job done.
 That's clutch.
 Since when has being tired been an excuse for not being clutch?
 Wow.
 I don't care if you're Kobe, Lebron, MJ or Horry, if you don't get the job done in the clutch, then it wasn't clutch.
 Period.
 It doesn't matter why.
 It doesn't matter who.
 Clutch doesn't care why or who.

 JGC wrote:I find it annoying and unfortunate, that most people in here, including seasoned posters with many posts under their belt, appear to give Kobe a free pass when he doesn't perform but are quick to bash on role players making 10% of what Kobe makes for not performing.
 To me, that makes no sense.
 When we win and he plays well, Kobe should get most (not all) but most of the credit.
 But the same needs to be true when we lose and he plays poorly and it just isn't around here.